Closing Pipelines Is Not The Answer - November 9th, Hour 2

 Everything we pay for that great guys like you deliver to us, we're now paying a lot more for.

-Well, you gotta look through part of your problem is you got a lot of these companies that are shut down.
+Part of your problem is you got a lot of these companies that have shut down.

-Uh now we would have, you know, ten drivers that would pick up from that company who aren't getting those loads anymore.
+Now we would have, you know, 10 drivers that would pick up from that company who aren't getting those loads anymore.

 They're having to compete against other drivers to find other loads.